NIS2: Working towards compliance with Cyberday (3/3)

 One important step in collecting provable material of compliance is creating reports.
 You can not only create reports for you or your team, but also share them with i.e. members of your supply chain, chosen customers or stakeholders.

-Cyberday gives you a great choice of reporting templates.
-The reports are automatically created for you.
-Cyberday fetches all the information needed from the information you are adding to the tasks.
-You can create reports and adjust them in different languages and for different purposes with our agile templates in our reporting section.
+Cyberday gives you a great choice of reporting templates to choose from and create the report via one-click: Cyberday fetches all the information needed from the information you are adding to the tasks.
 Read more about the reporting feature in Cyberday.

 Follow your progress

 One great way to see your current process and compliance level in one simple overview is the report “Requirements by status” in Cyberday.
-This amazing report will fill more and more green, depending on how many of the tasks are already compliant.
-The goal is to create a fully green map.
-You can simply click on the different cards in the map and jump straight to the right section with the information about the specific requirement.
+This color-coded report will fill more and more green, depending on how many of the tasks are already compliant.
+You can simply click on the different controls in the map and jump straight to the right section with the information about the specific requirement.
 You can also get an idea of the total amount of requirements and the implementation status.

 Questions and feedback